Developing Horizon Europe

 Implementing Horizon Europe - strategic planning

-Following the political agreement, the Commission has begun a strategic planning process.
+Following the political agreement, the Commission began a strategic planning process.

 The result of the process will be set out in a multiannual Strategic Plan to prepare the content in the work programmes and calls for proposal for the first 4 years of Horizon Europe.